Health Care Fraud

 As the U.S. population ages, more citizens are expected to use Medicare and Medicaid to supply their healthcare needs.
 Therefore, healthcare fraud is also known as “Medicare fraud” or “Medicaid fraud.”
 If you have been charged with healthcare fraud or Medicaid fraud, we highly recommend you seek legal counsel immediately.
-Contact Law Office of Price & Wiggins, P.C. today.
+Contact Law Office of Michael J. Price, P.C. today.

 Texas Healthcare Fraud Attorney in Georgetown

-Law Office of Price & Wiggins, P.C. defends clients in Georgetown, TX.
+Law Office of Michael J. Price, P.C. defends clients in Georgetown, TX.
 We also represent clients in surrounding areas of Round Rock, Cedar Park, Leander, Taylor, Hutto, Killeen, Temple, Belton or Harker Heights, contact Law Office of Price & Wiggins, P.C.
 Call us today at (512) 354-1880 to schedule a free consultation.
 We are knowledgeable in all areas of Texas’ violent crime laws and will make every effort to fight the allegations against you.

 - What is Healthcare Fraud?